-STOCKHOLDER PROPOSALS FOR 2014 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2015 ANNUAL MEETING

-Under the rules and regulations of the SEC, stockholder proposals intended to be presented in our proxy statement for the annual meeting of stockholders to be held in 2014 must be received by us at our principal executive offices at Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, in writing by certified mail, return receipt requested, Attention: Joseph A. García, Chief Financial Officer, no later than the close of business on December 31, 2013.
-However, if the 2014 annual meeting does not occur between May 1, 2014 and July 1, 2014, the notice must be received no earlier than 120 days before the 2014 annual meeting and not later than the close of business on the later of 90 days before the 2014 annual meeting or 10 days following the day on which public announcement of the 2014 annual meeting is first made.
+Under the rules and regulations of the SEC, stockholder proposals intended to be presented in our proxy statement for the annual meeting of stockholders to be held in 2015 must be received by us at our principal executive offices at Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, in writing by certified mail, return receipt requested, Attention: Joseph A. García, Chief Financial Officer, no later than 120 days before the 2015 annual meeting.
+However, if the 2015 annual meeting does not occur between May 1, 2015 and July 1, 2015, the notice must be received within a reasonable time before the Company begins to print and send its proxy materials.